 The goal of the DexignFutures.org website is to broadly disseminate Dexign Futures materials so that you can learn to Dexign Futures.
 There are two ongoing efforts for the 15-week semester-long Dexign Futures course: provide an English version and in collaboration with Professor Fu Zhiyong from Tsinghua University in Beijing, China create a translated version of Dexign Futures in Chinese.

 Professor Peter Scupelli from the School of Design at Carnegie Mellon is developing a 7-week version of Dexign Futures for CMU students offered in Fall 2019.
-He proposed to develop the equivalent of a 45-hour course to be offered at CMU Qatar in Spring 2020.
-As these different versions become available they will be posted on this website.
+He is developing the equivalent of a 45-hour course to be offered at CMU Qatar.
+As these different versions become available, open-source versions of the courses will be posted on this website.

 Sustainability is often framed in terms of long-range challenges unfolding over periods of a generation or more, for example looking to a specified multi-decadal time horizon like the year 2050 (WBCSD, 2009).
 Dexign Futures explicitly focused on aligning near-term design action with sustainable futures.